nicolas-astorga/nicolas-astorga.github.io/content/publications/articles/llms_bo/index.md

 publication: In The Twelfth International Conference on Learning Representations
 publication_short: In *ICLR 2024*

 summary: Leveraging LLMs to improve Bayesian optimisation.
+Accepted at **ICLR 2024**.
 featured: true

 # links: